chanzuckerberg/meta-kg-api-documentation/README.md

 * [Work](https://github.com/chanzuckerberg/meta-kg-api-documentation/blob/main/works.md)
 * [Person](https://github.com/chanzuckerberg/meta-kg-api-documentation/blob/main/persons.md)

-To visualize and interact with the API resources, visit the Meta API's [Swagger docs](https://api-docs.meta.org/).
+To visualize and interact with the API resources, visit the CZKG API's [Swagger docs](https://api-docs.czkg.org/).

 ## Issues & Feature Requests
 We welcome feedback on the API.
 Please report any system issues or request features by creating an [issue in this repository](https://github.com/chanzuckerberg/meta-kg-api-documentation/issues).